eddycolloton/Documentation_INPT/index.md

 ##### Path to the staging directory
 Like with the artwork files, if the staging directory on the TBMA DroBo already exists, start_input.sh will infer those inputs.
-Otherwise, you will prompted to either input the path or create the staging directory, just as with the artwork folder.
+Otherwise, you will prompted to either input the path or create the staging directory.
 - Enter a number to set the path to the staging directory on the TBMA DroBo
   - Input path
     -  If the staging directory does exists, but was not found, choose this option